ladrians/RoboND-DeepRL-Project-P8/REPORT.md

 #### Parameters

-Initially `RMSprop` optimized was tested but then changed to `Adam`; as it can be viewed as a combination of `RMSprop` and `momentum`. `RMSprop` contributes the exponentially decaying average of past squared gradients, while `momentum` accounts for the exponentially decaying average of past gradients.
+Two optimizers were tested; initially `Adam` optimizer but then changed to `RMSprop`. `Adam` optimizer can be viewed as a combination of `RMSprop` and `momentum`. `RMSprop` contributes the exponentially decaying average of past squared gradients, while `momentum` accounts for the exponentially decaying average of past gradients.
+Switching between optimizers didn't get any reasonable improvement over the other; `RMSprop` was selected.

-The environment width and height (`INPUT_WIDTH` and `INPUT_HEIGHT`) was set to 64x64 based on a 3 image channels (`INPUT_CHANNEL`).
-The learning rate (`LEARNING_RATE`) values tested were 0.01f and 0.1f with a 5k to 20k replay memory (`REPLAY_MEMORY`).
+The environment width and height (`INPUT_WIDTH` and `INPUT_HEIGHT`) was set to 128x128 based on a 3 image channels (`INPUT_CHANNEL`).
+The learning rate (`LEARNING_RATE`) values tested were 0.01f and 0.1f.

-The selected batch size used is 64, the experimentation was done with 64, 128, 256, 512.

-The `USE_LSTM` parameter was enabled using a 256 `LSTM_SIZE` value.
+The `USE_LSTM` parameter was disabled in both cases; when enabled it got erratic behavior.

 The following parameters were not changed: